swarmfabsim/swarmfabsim.github.io/README.md

         git clone https://github.com/swarmfabsim/swarmfabsim.github.io.git

-this creates a directory with the repo, inclusing a folder `scr`
+this creates a directory with the repo, inclusing a folder `src`

 #### Step 1.b)